LunarLogic/lunar-station/README.markdown

 Lunar Station is a set of Chef cookbooks and a bash script for bootstrapping developers machines at Lunar Logic Polska.

-Its goal is to make automatic, repetitive installation of common software that developers need easy and in the shape of single command.
+Its goal is to make automatic, repetitive installation of common software developers need easy and in the shape of single command.

 It supports Linux (Fedora, Ubuntu) and Mac OSX (10.5+).